univention/nubus-stack/README.md

 ## Example usage

 This repository is mainly concerned with the Helm chart for the stack.
-Please take a look into the readme file of the chart in `./helm/ums-stack/README.md`.
+Please take a look into the README file of the chart in `./helm/ums-stack/README.md`.

 ## Development setup